 Services.
-The program provided 61 direct large volume pickups (LVP) from businesses and others that had accumulated more than 100 gallons of paint at their locations.
+The program provided 10 direct large volume pickups (LVP) from businesses and others that had accumulated more than 100 gallons of paint at their locations.
+PaintCare's door-to-door (D2D) paint collection service ended in December 2023.
+However, one D2D pickup was scheduled late in the year and occurred in January 2024.